shobhitsinghal1/EMAVisitors.jl/README.md

 ```

 This will:

 - Read the configuration and data files.
 - Generate a LaTeX file in your output directory.
 - Compile the LaTeX file to PDF (requires a working LaTeX installation).

+## Limitations

+- The current version is limited to **seven meetings per day**.
+- The duration of the visit can be **one, two, or three days**, but not more.

 ## Requirements

 - Julia 1.6 or later
 - LaTeX installation with `pdflatex` and required packages (e.g., `svg`, `fontspec`, `xcolor`, etc.)
+- `pdftk` must be installed and available in your system path (for PDF merging features)

+**Note:** This package was only tested on macOS.
+Features have not been tested on Windows.

 ## License